Kansas researchers studying COVID-19 in deer; What this could mean for hunting season

-Shane Hesting, a wildlife disease coordinator for the Kansas Department of Wildlife and Parks (KDWP) told the Kansas Capitol Bureau Thursday about the state’s upcoming plans.
-Hesting said it’s not difficult for deer to spread the virus, once infected.
+Shane Hesting, a wildlife disease coordinator for the Kansas Department of Wildlife and Parks (KDWP), told the Kansas Capitol Bureau Thursday about the state’s upcoming plans.
+He said it’s not difficult for deer to spread the virus once infected.

 “Once they got it, deer, very easily, very efficiently, transfer the virus to each other.
 And they dump out loads of virus,” Hesting said.

 “Deer living in urban areas are in close contact with people.
 They’re in the garden, they’re in the backyard.
 Some people feed deer even with their hand.
-And the virus can transfer very easily.
+The virus can transfer very easily.
 You can give the virus to a deer very easily in an urban setting,” he said.

 Hesting said hunters are usually at a distance when hunting, so they’re not really at risk of giving the virus to deer.
-According to the wildlife expert, Kansas is one of 40 states that will be looking into coronavirus spreading among deer populations.
-This comes after other studies have found deer carrying the virus.
+But, according to the wildlife expert, Kansas is one of 40 states looking into coronavirus spreading among deer populations.
+It comes after other studies have found deer carrying the virus.

-Hesting said his team will be starting a round of limited surveillance in December during rifle season, extending into doe season in January.
-This includes gathering samples through nasal swabs, then sending them to labs for testing.
+Hesting said his team would be starting a round of limited surveillance in December during rifle season, extending into doe season in January.
+It includes gathering samples through nasal swabs, then sending them to labs for testing.

 One way they collect samples is through examining roadkill.
-However, they also enlist private individuals, like “taxidermists and processors,” who have their hands on a lot of deer every year.
+However, they also enlist private individuals, like “taxidermists and processors,” who have their hands on many deer every year.

 “If we were to collect samples from roadkill, we just won’t get as many as we get the other way,” Hesting said.